inspire-group/adv-patch-paper-list/README.md

 ### Focus

-1. <u>Test-time</u> attacks/defenses (not consider localized backdoor triggers)
+1. <u>Test-time</u> attacks/defenses (do not consider localized backdoor triggers)
 2. <u>2D computer vision tasks</u> (e.g., image classification, object detection, image segmentation)
-3. <u>Localized</u> attacks (not consider other physical attacks that are more "global", e.g., some stop sign attacks which require changing the entire stop sign background)
+3. <u>Localized</u> attacks (do not consider other physical attacks that are more "global", e.g., some stop sign attacks which require changing the entire stop sign background)
-4. <u>More on defenses</u>: I try to provide a comprehensive list of defense papers while the attack papers might be incomprehensive
+4. <u>More on defenses</u>: I aim to provide a comprehensive list of defense papers while the attack paper list might be incomprehensive

 ### Organization

 1. I first categorize the papers based on the task: <u>image classification vs object detection</u> (and semantic segmentation)
 2. I next group papers for <u>attacks vs defenses.</u>
 3. I tried to organize each group of papers <u>chronically</u>.
 I consider two timestamps: the time when the preprint is available (e.g., arXiv) and the time when a (published) paper was submitted for peer-review.
-I generally followed the minimum of these two, but I could make mistakes...

 I am actively developing this paper list (I haven't added notes for all papers).
 If you want to contribute to the paper list, add your paper, correct any of my comments, or share any of your suggestions, feel free to reach out :)